amancio-g08/amancio-g08/README.md

 Hello! 👋 I'm Gabriel, a Technology student from Brazil.

-* 📖 Currently, I'm studying Quality Assurance
+* 📖 Currently, I'm Working in Support Analyst/QA Jr at @PDVtec.
-* 🔭 I'm actively seeking my first internship opportunity.

 <details>
   <summary>👨‍💻 More about me</summary>